satty7/facehack-age-detector/README.md

 # 👾 FaceHack Age & Gender Detector

-This project uses OpenCV, DNN, and Caffe models to detect faces, predict gender and age — with a retro hacker-styled GUI using Tkinter.
+This project uses OpenCV, DNN, and Caffe models to detect faces, predict gender and age — with a pastel-styled GUI using Tkinter.

 ## 🔧 Tech Stack
 - Python 3.11